- Chart

 Disclaimers:

-This JSON output is generated for informational purposes and should not be considered investment advice.
-Financial data and market share estimates are based on publicly available information and may be subject to change.
-Always conduct your own due diligence before making investment decisions.
+This analysis is based on publicly available information and is for informational purposes only.
+It does not constitute investment advice.
+Financial data and market share figures are estimates and may vary depending on the reporting source and time period.
+Users should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.